The Swedish pension system is hard on newcomers

 The Swedish pension system is hard on newcomers.
 The requirement to obtain the maximum guaranteed pension (garantipension) is with some exception, that the person has lived in Sweden for 40 years.
 This means that many foreign-born Swedes are left out of the basic protection.

 About 225 000 pensioners live below the EU poverty threshold, according to the Swedish Pension Agency (called Pensionsmyndigheten in Swedish).
-The proportion of poor elderly has increased dramatically since 2006 and the percentage of new Swedes, is significant within this group.
+The proportion of poor older people has increased dramatically since 2006.
+New Swedes makes up a significant share of this group.
+This highlights the growing challenges within the Swedish pension system.

-Adding to the problem is the fact that newcomers often have a weak position on the labour market.
+Adding to the problem in the Swedish pension system is the fact that newcomers often have a weak position on the labour market.
 Many newcomers end up in low-wage occupations, which often lack occupational pension, called tjänstepension in Swedish, which is another pension category within the Swedish pension system.

 However, pensioners might be entitled to supplementary support.
-One supplement is the bostadstillägg, an housing supplement that might cover a part of the rent.
+One supplement is the bostadstillägg, a housing supplement that might cover a part of the rent.
 The problem however, is that very few newcomers are familiar with how the social security system in Sweden works and do not apply for this additional support.
-The Swedish Pension Agency estimates that over 100 000 pensioners are entitled to housing allowance without applying for it.
+The Swedish Pension Agency estimates that over 100 000 pensioners qualify for housing allowance but do not apply for it under the Swedish pension system.

 Picture of Career Sweden Team